 We also want to encourage a greater analytical focus on how scores improve over time rather than upon how a company compares to other companies in the same industry today.
 Benchmark findings are important snapshots to consider as part of a larger picture of corporate human rights performance, and these snapshots will become more telling over time through several iterations of benchmark results so that comparisons can be made.
 The spirit of the exercise is to promote continual improvement via an open assessment process and a common understanding of the importance of the UN Guiding Principles on Business and Human Rights.

-For the full list of companies that engaged in the benchmarking process see the Key Findings Report.
+For the full list of companies that engaged in the benchmarking process see the Annex in the 2019 Key Findings Report.